 It’s not that I hate ironing, but I’d rather use my time in other ways.
 Brew a cup of tea?
-Scroll my Instagram feed?
+Scroll my timeline?
 Read blog posts about laundry?
 If you’d like to free up some time by not having to lug out your ironing board or keep your eyes glued to your little ones who naturally seem drawn to anything extremely hot, here are some tips for you.

 1. Don’t overstuff the machine

 I know what it’s like to put off doing laundry and now the only clean thing in your closet is that one slinky dress your friend convinced you to buy.
 Um, not exactly the kind of thing to wear to the grocery store.
 Sure, you might be tempted to wash all the laundry in one huge batch.
 Don’t do it!
 It’s one of the most common mistakes leading to not-so-clean and rumpled laundry.
-Instead, stick to manageable loads so clothes come out fresh and wrinkle-free.
+Instead, stick to manageable loads so clothes come out fresh and less wrinkled.

 2. Common threads